stezha496/AppointmentsBookingWebApp/README.md

 # How to Run

-This project is currently configured for local development and demonstration purposes.
+This project is currently configured for local development purposes.

 Recommended IDE: